skottchen/TerpScheduleSync/README.md

 # TestudoGCalIntegration
+Developed by Scott Chen
-Developed by Scott Chen, Kelly Austin, Reem Saleh
+Extension design by Reem Saleh